MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 ## To view errors in the job queue
 Data that is generated when a job queue is run is stored in the database, so that you can troubleshoot job queue errors.

+### To view all errors for any job
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Queue Entries**, and then choose the related link.
 2. On the **Job Queue Entries** page, select a job queue entry, and then choose the **Log Entries** action.

+### To view an error from a sales or purchase document
+1. From the document that you have tried to post with the job queue, choose the **Job Queue Status** field, which will contain **Error**.

+The error message is displayed.
+Review the error message and fix the problem.

+### To view an error from the My Job Queue part
+1. On an error with the status **Error**, choose the **Show Error** action.

+The error message is displayed.
+Review the error message and fix the problem.

 > [!IMPORTANT]
 > If you set up a job that will post and print documents, and the printer displays a dialog box, such as a request for credentials or a warning about low printer ink, your document is posted but not printed.
 The corresponding job queue entry eventually times out and the **Status** field is set to **Error**.
 Accordingly, we recommend that you do not use a printer setup that requires interaction with the display of printer dialog boxes in conjunction with background posting.